MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/microsoft-cursor-service-for-ole-db-ado-service-component.md

 Recordset1.Properties.Item("Command Time out") = 50
 ' 'Command Time out' property on DBServer is still default (30).
 ...

 ```

 If your application requires the Cursor Service, but you need to set dynamic properties on the underlying provider, set the properties before invoking the Cursor Service.
 Command object property settings are always passed to the underlying data provider regardless of cursor location.
 Therefore, you can also use a command object to set the properties at any time.

 > [!NOTE]
-> <P>The dynamic property DBPROP_SERVERDATAONINSERT is not supported by the cursor service, even if it is supported by the underlying data provider.</P>
+> The dynamic property DBPROP_SERVERDATAONINSERT is not supported by the cursor service, even if it is supported by the underlying data provider.